 So, how can we do this?
 By using the massive sample sizes of the internet and pay-per-click advertising to act as our sample nets.

 First, a primer on Google AdWords/Pay-Per-Click advertising.
 Please watch the following 3:24 video.

-Transcript of Learn The ABCs of AdWords
+Click here for a transcript of the Learn The ABCs of AdWords video.

 Online advertising has a language all its own and if it sounds like a foreign language to you, you're not alone.
 But it's important to get comfortable with the terms so that you can make the most out of your AdWords investment.
 To help make sense of it all, here's a scenario: Owen is planning a wedding and Brenda is a photographer.
 Brenda uses AdWords to advertise online to people who are looking for a photographer.
 This is one of her ads.
 Brenda takes three types of photos: Babies, real estate, and weddings.
 She uses different ads for each area of her business.
 Each collection of ads makes up an ad group.
 Brenda assigns to each ad group the words and phrases that are relevant to that part of her business.
 These are keywords.
 AdWords uses keywords to help decide which ads to show to people searching for things online.
 Brenda's three ad groups make up a campaign.
 The campaign is where Brenda decides big picture things, like her preferences for the devices her ads will show up on, and how much she spends.

 Owen types "experienced wedding photographer" into Google.com.
 The phrase "experienced wedding photographer" is his search term.
 He sees two types of search results: organic search results located in the middle of the page are the websites that match Owen's search term.
 No one can pay to appear in these results.
 The second type of results, paid results, are usually located at the top, bottom, or right side of the page.
 These are ads from businesses that are using AdWords.
 In most cases, an advertiser is charged when someone like Owen clicks one of these ads.